illusionistomi/TODO_app/README.md

 ### Installing

 Install all project dependencies using package manager of your choice.
-Run
+Run:

 ```
 npm install
 ```
-on both server and frontend directories.
+in both server and frontend directories if you are using node package manager.

 when installation process is finished.